JT8D-17/X-Plane-Opentrack-Plugin/README.md

 Based on commit b8e7865a017363e9d3876539936a6f73310a99d9 (2019/12/24) from Opentrack's repository.

-- Plugin output is not on after plugin start
+- Plugin output is not enabled after plugin start
 - Added On/Off commands for better plugin control (see below)
 - Implemented a plugin-specific, writable dataref (see below)
 - Robustness improvements (e.g. command phase detection)
 - Beautification for plugin strings and commands
 - Added some optional debug output strings for X-Plane's dev console and Log.txt (debug_strings in line 64; set to "1" and recompile)
 - Makefile for 64 bit Linux, compiling against the version 3.0 APIs
+- Added this readme

 &nbsp;